Single Status Document Authentication & Legalization in Canada

 Common Questions about Single Status Certificate Authentication and Legalization

 To obtain a single status affidavit, you must swear in front of a notary or other authorized official that you are single.
-You can find a single status declaration form Ontario template here.
-You must then get it authenticated and legalized by the Embassy of the country where you will use your certificate.
+You must then get it apostilled or authenticated and, if required, legalized by the Embassy of the country where you will use your certificate.

 A certificate of non-impediment to marriage abroad confirms that there are no objections to you getting married or entering into a civil partnership.
 While many countries ask for this certificate if you’re getting married there, Canada does not issue it.
 Instead, you can get a statement in lieu of a certificate of non-impediment to marriage abroad.
 You can learn more about this on Global Affairs Canada’s website.